 That is where the micro financial institutions come in, with their accessible business model, a boon to poorer nations, and the motivated individuals that make some of them up.

-Microfinance is the ‘activity or business of providing financial services, such as small loans, to poor people or new businesses that cannot use traditional banking services, usually in developing countries, according to the Cambridge Business English Cambridge English dictionary micro financial institutions (MFIs), financial institutes apart from banks and insurance companies, generally aim to provide loans or micro-credits to low-income individuals, small businesses, entrepreneurs, and firms, as well as savings and insurance, to those who aren’t eligible of getting loans from banks.
+Microfinance is the ‘activity or business of providing financial services, such as small loans, to poor people or new businesses that cannot use traditional banking services, usually in developing countries, according to the Cambridge Business English Cambridge English dictionary micro financial institutions (MFIs), financial institutes apart from banks and insurance companies, generally aim to provide loans or micro-credits to low-income individuals, small businesses, entrepreneurs, and firms, as well as savings and insurance, to those who aren’t eligible for getting loans from banks.
 They serve a major purpose in poverty reduction, as such is essential to develop nations.

 Since MFIs are considered high-risk operations, the interest rates are usually high, that’s the compromise of getting loans with little to no collateral.
 Easily accessible loans always come with certain caveats, as repayment conditions could be unforgiving.

 Microfinance does to the less financially secure individuals and households, what banks do to the financially well off.
-Which is elevates one’s economic status and improves the living conditions when assisting entrepreneurs to get their preferred business to take off.
+Which is elevates one’s economic status and improve the living conditions when assisting entrepreneurs to get their preferred business to take off.

-What governs MFIs in Ethiopia?
+What governs MFIs (Micro Financial Institutions) in Ethiopia?

 The National Bank of Ethiopia (NBE) is the regulating authority for all types of financial institutions.
 As such the National Bank of Ethiopia “licenses, supervises and regulates the operations of banks, insurance companies and other financial institutions”.